Who is Sava Šumanović?

 The Sava is 990 kilometres (615 miles) long, including the 45-kilometre (28 mi) Sava Dolinka headwater rising in Zelenci, Slovenia.
 It is the greatest tributary of the Danube by volume of water, and second-largest after the Tisza in terms of catchment area (97,713 square kilometres (37,727 square miles)) and length.
 It drains a significant ration of the Dinaric Alps region, through the major tributaries of Drina, Bosna, Kupa, Una, Vrbas, Lonja, Kolubara, Bosut and Krka.
 The Sava is one of the longest rivers in Europe and in the middle of the longest tributaries of option river.

-See also 8 facts about Mikhail Trufanov
+See also 18 facts about Olen

 The population in the Sava River basin is estimated at 8,176,000, and is shared by three capital cities: Ljubljana, Zagreb and Belgrade.
 The Sava is about 23-navigable for larger vessels: from the confluence of the Kupa in Sisak a few kilometers under Zagreb.